DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 plot(mltree.root,show.tip.label=FALSE)
 ```

 Trees are not very useful without annotation.
-We known from the metadata that five continents are represented in our dataset.
-Handily the metadata table has a list of colours for each continent.
+We previously added a colour for each continent to the metadata table.
 By matching the tip labels of the tree to the metadata using the `match()` function we can create a colour vector for all of the tips in the tree and provide this to the plot function.

 ```{r plot_tree_2}
 col.vec <- meta$Colour[match(mltree.root$tip.label,meta$SRA_Run)]